stoolap/stoolap-go/docs/_docs/sql-features/common-table-expressions.md

 3. **Performance**: CTE results are materialized in memory, which may impact performance for very large datasets

 ### Performance Considerations
-- CTEs are evaluated once and their results are stored in memory
+- CTEs are evaluated once and their results are stored in **columnar format** for optimal memory usage
+- Columnar storage provides up to **99.90% memory reduction** compared to row-based storage
+- Aggregate operations (COUNT, SUM, AVG, MIN, MAX) run directly on columnar data for better performance
-- For large datasets, consider using indexed tables or views instead
+- For large datasets, CTEs actually provide better performance than subqueries due to single materialization
-- The query optimizer does not push predicates into CTEs
+- The query optimizer automatically uses columnar operations when possible

 ## Best Practices